 When travelling outside the U.S. students in F-1 and J-1 status should verify they have a travel endorsement from ISSS on the Form I-20 or DS-2019.
 The signature will be on page 2 of the Form I-20 or page 1 of the Form DS-2019 and is valid for 12 months or until the program end date.

-F-1 students requesting a travel endorsement will receive a new Form I-20 via email.
+Students requesting a travel endorsement will receive a new Form I-20 or Form DS-2019 via email.
 The document will be emailed to your UNC email account as a PDF file and you will need to print and sign the form to present when re-entering the U.S.

 The following documents are required for re-entry to the U.S.

 - Form I-20 or Form DS-2019 signed for travel by an ISSS “Designated School Official” within 12 months (unless on a period of Optional Practical training, then the signature must be valid within 6 months).

 - Valid F-1 or J-1 visa stamp (Canadian and Bermudian citizens do not require a visa stamp)